QMCPACK/qmcpack/docs/methods.rst

 - ``steps`` - ``steps`` are the number of energy and other property measurements to perform per block.

 - ``substeps``  For each substep, an attempt is made to move each of the electrons once only by either particle-by-particle or an all-electron move.
 Because the local energy is evaluated only at each full step and not each substep, ``substeps`` are computationally cheaper and can be used to reduce the correlation between property measurements at a lower cost.
+With a timestep of 0.3 a.u. and substeps=0 the energy is measured at times 0, 0.3, 0.6, 0.9..., while with substeps=1, the energy is only measured at times 0, 0.6, 1.2...

 - ``usedrift`` The VMC is implemented in two algorithms with or without drift.
 In the no-drift algorithm, the move of each